valkyrie26/weather_prediction_ml/README.md

 To run the code, go to the 'Runtime' tab and click 'Run all'.
 Alternatively, each code block can be clicked to run separately by clicking the play button on the top-left side of each cell, making sure that the execution is sequential to avoid errors.

-Note: Leaving the screen idle for a long time will cause Colab to pause and give a pop-up message.
+<u>Note:</u> Leaving the screen idle for a long time will cause Colab to pause and give a pop-up message.
 Using too much GPU power by running the code too many times will do the same if you have free version of Colab as there is a daily usage limit

 ## Evaluation Metrics